How to Appeal After a Bad Consultative Exam Report

 TL;DR: A negative CE report can be overcome by submitting your treating physician's RFC and records that contradict the CE findings.
 Your doctor's longitudinal relationship with you carries more weight than a 15-minute SSA-contracted exam.
 Request a copy of the CE report, have your doctor address each negative finding specifically, and submit detailed treatment records that show the full picture.

-What should I know about get the ce report?
+How do I get the CE report?

 Request your complete case file from the SSA so you can read exactly what the CE doctor wrote.
 Identify every finding you disagree with and note the specific language used.